 The progress achieved in medical and surgical interventions has brought about a demographic shift characterized by an aging population with more comorbidities and compromised immune systems.
 This, coupled with an increasing rate of drug-resistant pathogens necessitating the use of broad-spectrum antibiotics, has created a ‘perfect storm’ paving the way for the emergence of less virulent but intrinsically antibiotic-resistant commensals like Enterococcus spp. to become significant pathogens in invasive diseases such as bacteremia.
 Despite the increasing relevance of enterococci as pathogens, the host systemic response to enterococcal bacteremia has never been unbiasedly described using a muti-omics approach.

 Outside of advancing our understanding, a comprehensive evaluation of the systemic response to EcB also serves a practical purpose.
-Patients with EcB may not present the classical signs and symptoms of infection, such as fever, elevated white blood cell count, and pain.
+Patients with EcB may not present the classical signs and symptoms of infection, such as fever, elevated white blood cell count, and inflammation/pain.
 Instead, they often manifest vague symptoms such as generalized weakness, malaise, and weight loss, making diagnosis and assessment challenging.
 Molecular tests of host systemic response are infrequently used in the clinic to diagnose bacteremia or inform on therapy, and the data presented here can be used to assess the feasibility of leveraging the systemic host response to predict the presence of Enterococcal bacteremia, whether an infection is driven by E. faecalis or E. faecium, or whether a patient is responding well to the current treatment strategy.

 In principle, molecular diagnostics leveraging differences in systemic host response have several desirable qualities.
 They utilize plasma, which is a clinically accessible, easy-to-obtain biospecimen, and disease-relevant host proteins can be detected without any amplification of signal, as is necessary when performing blood culture-based testing.
 In result, these tests offer the potential to provide informative results on the time scale of hours rather than days.
 If true differences in host systemic response exist, then they represent attractive targets to exploit for developing novel diagnostics.

 Considering these concepts, our work uses high-resolution plasma profiling TMT multi-omics to begin to dissect the host responses of patients afflicted with enterococcal bacteremia, focusing on the two most common species: E. faecalis and E. faecium.
-This approach is driven by three overarching goals: (1) characterizing the host response to enterococcal bacteremia relative to homeostasis; (2) determining the systemic differences between E. faecalis and E. faecium bacteremia; (3) defining the systemic response associated with increased mortality, offering a starting point for the future development of molecular methods that could be used to stratify patients based on predicted outcome and subsequently intervene to improve.
+This approach is driven by three overarching goals: (1) characterizing the host response to enterococcal bacteremia relative to homeostasis (i.e., healthy); (2) determining the systemic differences between E. faecalis and E. faecium bacteremia; (3) defining the systemic response associated with increased mortality, offering a starting point for the future development of molecular methods that could be used to stratify patients based on predicted outcome and subsequently intervene to improve.